WebAssembly/WASI/README.md

 ![WASI](WASI.png)

+## Find the APIs

 The WebAssembly System Interface is composed of many different APIs.

 Development of each API happens in its own repo, which you can access from the [proposals list](Proposals.md).

 This repo is for general discussion, as well as documenting how we work and high-level goals.

+## Propose a new API

 If you would like to create a new proposal, get started with our [proposal template].

 [proposal template]: https://github.com/WebAssembly/wasi-proposal-template

-## High Level Goals
+## WASI High Level Goals

 (In the spirit of [WebAssembly's High-Level Goals] (https://github.com/WebAssembly/design/blob/master/HighLevelGoals.md).)